fireship-io/fireship.io/content/lessons/angular-universal-firebase/index.md

 npm run serve:ssr
 ```

-At this point, you should see an error that looks like this because our server is throwing an error for missing `XHLHttpRequest`.
+At this point, you should see an error that looks like this because our server is throwing an error for missing `XMLHttpRequest`.
 See the next step to fix it.

 {{< figure src="img/ssr-cannot-be-reached.png" alt="broken universal app" >}}